 First-generation Chinese-American actress Jona Xiao has quickly become “one to watch” in the entertainment industry, portraying dynamic characters in some of the most talked-about projects in film and television.
 Jona has solidified her ability to bring characters to life in the comedic world, while seamlessly tapping into her range in dramatic projects.

 In 2021 Jona can be seen as Daisy in Starz’s critically acclaimed crime drama series, “Hightown".
 Executive Produced by Jerry Bruckheimer, the series follows one woman's journey (Monica Raymund) to sobriety, intertwined with an unfolding murder investigation.
-An integral addition to the storyline, Jona shines as Daisy, as the bubbly yet edgy Daisy, opposite Luis Guzman.
+An integral addition to the storyline, Jona shines as the bubbly yet edgy Daisy, opposite Luis Guzman.
 Daisy proves she can handle herself in any situation.
 “Hightown” is slated to debut season 2 on October 17, 2021.

 In March 2021, Jona lent a powerful voice as Young Namaari in Disney's fantasy action-adventure film "Raya and the Last Dragon."
 Jona also recently starred as supervillain Rainbow Raider in The CW's "The Flash," and starred as Shen May in Netflix's "Resident Evil: Infinite Darkness."